-Audit log reports in SharePoint used to track how your SharePoint site contents are being used or to meet any legal compliance requirements.
-Let’s see how to enable auditing feature in SharePoint 2013.
+Audit log reports in SharePoint are used to track how your SharePoint site contents are being used or to meet any legal compliance requirements.
+Let’s see how to enable the auditing feature in SharePoint 2016 / 2013.

 Enable Audit Log Feature in Central Administration:

-SharePoint 2013 audit settings needs to be enabled starting from the Central Administration site.
+Let’s walk through the steps of configuring the Audit Logs feature.
+SharePoint 2013 audit settings need to be enabled, starting from the Central Administration site.

 - From SharePoint 2013 Central Administration: Under Application Management, Click on Manage service applications.